 Other types of financial institutions, asset management firms, hedge funds, trading firms, private equity, and venture capital firms may also have summer internships, and many (but by no means all) will hire through campus interviews.
 These employers can sometimes be more open to hiring sophomores and freshmen, especially if the candidate has strong quantitative, coding, or technical skills, but most often have much smaller internship programs relative to the investment banks.

-Interested students should plan to attend the Finance Networking Night and the Campus Interview Program Fair, both in September, to compare and contrast several options and begin connecting with alumni.
+Interested students should plan to attend the Finance Networking Night and the Campus Interview Program Fair, typically held the first two weeks of the Fall semester, to compare and contrast several options and begin connecting with alumni and employer representatives.
 Employer networking and information sessions for summer internships will begin the first day of classes, and some information sessions may have information for both internship and full-time recruiting.
-New this year, application deadlines for internship positions will begin in September and on campus interviews will be held beginning mid-September through late October.
-There will also be a smaller number of interviews in late January and early February as part of the spring Campus Interview Program.
+Application deadlines for internship positions will begin in September and campus interviews will be held from mid-September through late October.
+See the Campus Interview Program page for more details.

 There will also be many finance internship postings in Crimson Careers that are not part of the Campus Interview Program.
 You will also find additional opportunities through iNet, UCAN, and more.
 Some opportunities that may be more friendly toward freshmen and sophomores include those in insurance, financial planning, and those at local branches of commercial banks and brokerage firms.